My Friends (Red Hot Chili Peppers song)

 "My Friends" is a song by American rock band Red Hot Chili Peppers and the fourth track on their sixth studio album, One Hot Minute (1995).
-It is a melodic ballad and was released as the second single from the album.
+It is a melodic ballad and was released in October 1995 by Warner Bros. as the second single from the album.
 It is the only song from One Hot Minute to be included on their Greatest Hits compilation, though the music video for "Aeroplane" appears on the DVD.
 It became the band's third number-one single on the US Billboard Hot Modern Rock Tracks chart, where it remained for four consecutive weeks, and their first number one on the Billboard Album Rock Tracks chart, making it the band's first single to top both charts.

-The single features two unreleased b-sides.
+The single features two unreleased B-sides.
 "Stretch" (originally titled Stretch You Out) was intended for the album following the fade out of "One Big Mob".
 The two were planned to be one song titled "One Big Mob/Stretch You Out" however "Stretch" was not included.

+Critical reception

+Siân Pattenden from Smash Hits gave "My Friends" four out of five, complimenting it as "a touching lullaby about how ace friends are, even when they're glum.
+Anthony Kiedis' voice is both brutal and plaintive.
+A proper song.
+Absolutely ace."

 Music videos

-The surreal original music video depicts the band in many incarnations on a small boat, stranded in a large stretch of treacherous water.
+The surreal original music video for "My Friends" depicts the band in many incarnations on a small boat, stranded in a large stretch of treacherous water.
 This video was directed by Anton Corbijn.
-Anthony Kiedis admits that he thought this video was not very good, as it was not realistic.

 A second video was made for the song, directed by Gavin Bowden, where they were in a studio performing the song.
-The video was shot in late 1994 at the start of the recording sessions for One Hot Minute, hence Flea had a beard in the video.
+The video was shot in late 1994 at the start of the recording sessions for One Hot Minute, which is why Flea had a beard in the video.
 It appears on their Greatest Hits DVD.